christophetd/duplicacy-autobackup/README.md

     -e BACKUP_ENCRYPTION_KEY='correct horse battery staple' \
     -e AWS_ACCESS_KEY_ID='AKIA...' \
     -e AWS_SECRET_KEY='...' \
-    christophetd/autobackup
+    christophetd/duplicacy-autobackup
 ```

 ## Viewing and restoring backups

 Backups are useless if you don't make sure they work.
-This shows the procedure to list files, versions, and restore a duplicacy backup made using autobackup.
+This shows the procedure to list files, versions, and restore a duplicacy backup made using duplicacy-autobackup.

 - Install Duplicacy: download the latest Duplicacy binary from its [Github page](https://github.com/gilbertchen/duplicacy/releases), and put it in your path